WORKFORCE DEVELOPMENT COURSES & TRAINING OPPORTUNITIES

-ONGOING SCHEDULE - THE BELOW COURSES ARE OFFERED ON A CONTINUOUS BASIS WITH NO REGISTRATION DEADLINES.
+ONGOING SCHEDULE - THE BELOW COURSES ARE OFFERED CONTINUOUSLY WITH NO REGISTRATION DEADLINES.
 COURSE REGISTRATION IS FREE FOR KENT STATE UNIVERSITY STUDENTS AND ALUMNI.

-- Registered Sanitarian/Registered Environmental Health Specialist Exam Preparation Course - The course is 100% online and includes lectures, online resources, and sample exam questions covering all of the topical areas in the actual National Environmental Health Association Registered Environmental Health Specialist exam.
+- Registered Sanitarian/Registered Environmental Health Specialist Exam Preparation Course - The course is 100% online.
+It includes lectures, online resources, and sample exam questions covering all topical areas in the actual National Environmental Health Association Registered Environmental Health Specialist exam.
 The cost for the course is $195 and provides students 24-hour access for up to 180 days.
 Click here to register for the course.

-- Public Health Accreditation Board (PHAB) Basics - The course covers the steps local health departments (LHDs) are required to take to prepared for and meet the PHAB accreditation standards.
+- Public Health Accreditation Board (PHAB) Basics - The course covers the steps local health departments (LHDs) must take to prepare for and meet the PHAB accreditation standards.
 It is intended for PHAB coordinators and other LHD staff involved in the accreditation process.
-Besides explaining the prerequisites and accreditation requirements the course provides access to other PHAB resources.
+Besides explaining the prerequisites and accreditation requirements, the course provides access to other PHAB resources.
 Click here to register for the course.
 The cost for the course is $150.

 COURSES TO BE OFFERED AGAIN SOON - PLEASE CHECK BACK: